Defense & Federal

 The

-hummbl-governancePython library (MIT, PyPI) - A CMMC 2.0 practice-to-primitive mapping handout your assessor can read
+hummbl-governancePython library (Apache 2.0, PyPI) - A CMMC practice-to-primitive mapping handout for customer and assessor review

-- Reference architecture for deployment into IL2 through IL5
+- Reference architecture for deployment inside customer-authorized environments

 - Optional: assessor-readiness assist (preparing evidence packets, walking through the governance bus format, answering control-family questions)